PilotProgrammer/park-this/README.md

 # park-this
 iPark and ParkMe were already taken, so ParkThis was a good 3rd choice.
 "Real time" parking garage based on a code challenge.

+** "motorcycle" and "bike" are used interchangeably in the code

 Rules of the game:
 1. The parking garage has multiple levels.
 Each level has multiple rows of spots.
 2. The parking garage can park motorcycles, cars, and buses.